Fairfield Heights: History

 Aboriginal people from the Cabrogal tribe, a sub-group of the Gandangara tribe, have lived in the Fairfield area for over 30,000 years.
 White settlement came to the area in the early 19th century.
 An application for a post office at Fairfield Heights was made by Mrs Beard in 1950.
 In 1955, when the population had increased sufficiently a post office was opened.

 Fairfield Heights mostly consists of low and medium density residential housing and commercial development.
 The commercial area is centred on The Boulevarde, the main street in Fairfield Heights, which is the highest point in the suburb at 40 metres above sea level, offering striking views of the lower areas to the south and east.
 The peak of elevation is on the intersection of The Boulevarde and Polding Street.
 Polding Street is a long straight road that connects from The Horsley Drive in Fairfield to the Cumberland Highway in Smithfield and on through Prairiewood, Wetherill Park before ending in Bossley Park.

 Culture and services

 The Boulevarde features numerous restaurants, services and food stores.
-These include a variety of chicken and kebab shops, bakeries, Chinese and Vietnamese restaurants, cafes, butcher shops, Pizza Hut and Domino's Pizza, an Australia Post location, real estate agents, automotive mechanical workshops, several medical centres, pharmacies and radiology services.
-Other businesses include dollar stores, health clinics, hookah lounges, cosmetic clinics, and a Vinnies store.
 Despite its small size, business hours in Fairfield Heights are extended further than those in Fairfield.

 Assyrian Sports and Cultural Club is the prominent club in the suburb.
 The club was originally opened in 1990, in The Boulevarde, where it held liquor and gaming licenses.
 In 1997 the Club bought the premises at 52–54 Stanbrook Street.
 The project of turning the gymnasium, squash courts and fruit shop into a club began in January 2000.
 The new club site was opened by former Mayor Anwar Khoshaba in a ceremony that was visited by politicians, Councillors and many Assyrians.
 In 2003, the reception hall was built and the club grounds were expanded to fit weddings and other social events.